 Tzedek staff schedule a yearly check-in meeting with grantees.
 Based on what is best for grantees, meetings happen via phone, video call, or in person.
 The goal is to see how the work is going, how plans have changed, share challenges, and celebrate successes.
 Tzedek staff document these meetings, and these notes function as our grantee reports, which are required for private foundations to assure legal compliance.
 Multi-year grantee recipients, whose funding is not renewed, provide a grant-end report.
 As with the proposal, there is an option of collaborating with Tzedek staff to produce a collaborative report.

-Tzedek is required by the IRS to ensure “expenditure responsibility,” for grants to 501(c)3 organizations.
-Expenditure responsibility may include:
+Tzedek is required by the IRS to due diligence, oversight and monitoring for grants to 501(c)3 organizations.
+Such responsibility includes:

 - Documenting a pre-grant inquiry (and receiving or collaborating on a proposal) to confirm capacity and alignment